Science and technology in Hungary: Aeronautical industry

 On 13 December 1904, Hungarian Sándor Just and Croatian Franjo Hanaman were granted a Hungarian patent (No. 34541) for the world's first tungsten filament lamp.
 The tungsten filament lasted longer and gave brighter light than the traditional carbon filament.
 Tungsten filament lamps were first marketed by the Hungarian company Tungsram in 1904.
 This type is often called Tungsram-bulbs in many European countries.
 Their experiments also showed that the luminosity of bulbs filled with an inert gas was higher than in vacuum.
 The tungsten filament outlasted all other types (especially the former carbon filaments).
 The British Tungsram Radio Works was a subsidiary of the Hungarian Tungsram in pre-WW2 days.

+Despite the long experimentation with vacuum tubes at Tungsram company, the mass production of radio tubes begun during WW1, and the production of X-ray tubes started also during the WW1 in Tungsram Company.